PORT OF ONNE, NIGERIA

 WACT has 250+ reefer plugs for wet containers (reefers).
 WACT also handle containers less than 20ft and above 40ft.

-The terminal consists of a quayside of 570 metres in length making it possible for up to two ships to berth and work cargo at once.
-The size of the terminal is 20 hectares and has room for expansion.
+The terminal consists of a quayside of 610 metres in length making it possible for up to two ships to berth and work cargo at once.
+The size of the terminal is 25 hectares which will be increased to 33ha at the completion of the expansion programme.
 Cargo is worked by ship’s own gear.

 There is no berth or terminal congestion experienced at Onne.